goriok/runners-autoscaler/docs/deployment/runners-autoscaler-deployment.md

-# Runners autoscaler deployment in kubernetes cluster
+# Runners autoscaler deployment in kubernetes cluster - YAML

 Create in `config/` folder these files: